paras301/rust-wasm-docker-hello-world/README.md

 # rust-wasm-docker-hello-world
 Hello world App to showcase how to compile rust app to wasm and then deploy it as webapp and docker.
-You can read the story on medium.
+You can read the story here - https://paras301.medium.com/webassembly-docker-integration-1966b264e366